20 Areas of improvement examples and how to identify yours

 14. Productivity

-Productivity levels refer to the amount of work done and how well you utilize your time.
+Productivity refers to the amount of work done and how well you utilize your time.
 Valuable team members are effective contributors, even in difficult times.

 • Do you fulfill expectations and/or quotas for your role?